EffectOrientedProgramming/book/Chapters/unit.md

 That means that we could theoretically dig into every function involved in a complex path and note every effect.

 In practice this quickly becomes impossible.
-Note - We flag the external system that we are interacting with by printing the all-caps value.
+Note - We indicate the external system that we are interacting with by printing the all-caps value.

 ```scala mdoc
 object Analytics: